 Dachshunds bark – that’s what in their natural instincts.
 But a barky dachshund can be a nuisance to your neighbors.

-And for a dog who’s bred to keep guard and protect the house, the constant noises and passers-by of cities are incredibly stressful!
+For a dog who’s bred to keep guard and protect the house, the constant noises and passers-by of cities are incredibly stressful!

 Why a Dachshund barks is a question many pet owners ask.
 There may be several reasons for this.